 Nothing is more frustrating than needing just a quarter cup of breadcrumbs for a whole recipe (especially when making meatballs – most recipes call for less than a cup).
 Do you often find yourself in a minor dilemma over breadcrumbs?
 Do you rush out to the store to buy them?
 Do you skip them altogether?
 However, did you know that instead of having a carton of store-bought breadcrumbs taking up room in your pantry, you can make just enough breadcrumbs at home in a flash?
 Or you can choose to make a big batch and store them.
-Click here to read about the easy way to make homemade breadcrumbs.
-Also, check out >copykat’s recipe for homemade breadcrumbs.
+Check out my easy breadcrumbs recipe.

 Do you love shrimp?
 Try these copycat shrimp recipes.

 Henry’s End Restaurant Shrimp with Basil-Garlic Butter